shortlink-org/shortlink/pkg/protoc/protoc-gen-go-orm/README.md

 ### Features

-- **Go Struct Generation**: Automatically generates Go structs with embedded ORM functionality tailored to specific databases (PostgreSQL, MongoDB).
+- **Go Struct Generation**: Automatically generates Go structs with embedded ORM functionality tailored to specific databases.
 - **Filter and Pagination**: Supports generating code for filtering and pagination to enhance database operations.
-- **Multiple Database Support**: Includes options for generating ORM code for PostgreSQL, MongoDB, allowing flexibility based on project requirements.
+- **Multiple Database Support**: Includes options for generating ORM code for multiple databases:
+  - **Postgres**: Generates code for interacting with a PostgreSQL database.
+  - **MongoDB**: Generates code for interacting with a MongoDB database.
+  - **RAM**: Generates code for in-memory operations.
 - **Whitelist Types**: Allows specifying which types to generate ORM code for, enabling selective generation of ORM code.

 ### Installation